What Is Revenue Management System (RMS) in Travel: Definition, Meaning, Examples

 Black Box of Pricing

-• Optimization: It finds the price at which the maximum amount of revenue can be earned. (e.g. “Raise the rate from $150 to $220.”)
+• Optimization: Determines the price that will generate the highest revenue (e.g., “Increase the rate from $150 to $220.”).

 Beyond Just Raising Prices